jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

     RP/0/RP0/CPU0:xrd06#

     ```

+### Optional: Explore Kafka Topics
+We've included a brief guide to exploring the Jalapeno Kafka setup including listing and monitoring topics: [Kafka](lab_5/lab_5-kafka.md).
+This element of the lab is completely optional, however, because this lab guide is published on Github, you can come back to it in the future to explore Kafka on your own.

+### Jalapeno Arango Graph Database
+At the heart of Jalapeno is the Arango Graph Database, which is used to model network topology and provide a graph-based data store for the network data collected via BMP or other sources.

-3. Validate Jalapeno has populated the Arango graphDB with BMP data.
+1. Validate Jalapeno has populated the Arango graphDB with BMP data.
 Open the Arango web UI at:

     ```
     http://198.18.128.101:30852/